 To add to the problem mentioned above there are a huge number of IT agencies who specialise in recruiting for tech roles.
 This just adds to the competition and makes retention difficult.

 There is often a lack of understanding between recruiters and the candidates applying for technical roles such as software developers.
-If the recruiter has no technical background knowledge, they themselves might not have a complete understanding of the role they are hiring for which could possible lead to hiring the wrong candidate.
+If the recruiter has no technical background knowledge, they themselves might not have a complete understanding of the role they are hiring for which could possibly lead to hiring the wrong candidate.

 The Wrong Questions